-The NeON Photography workshops are a paid opportunity offered through the Neighborhood Opportunity Network (NeON) that prepare participants to work as photographers.
-NeON Photography graduates have been hired as event photographers by NYC Mayor’s Office, NYC Department of Probation, Carnegie Hall events, NeON Sports, Park Avenue Pianos, the tennis legend John McEnroe, and more.
+The NeON Photography workshops are a paid opportunity made possible through the Neighborhood Opportunity Network (NeON) that prepares participants to work as professional photographers.
+NeON Photography graduates have been hired for events across the city, some of those including Carnegie Hall, New York Fashion Week shows, music salons for Park Avenue Pianos, tennis tournaments with legend John McEnroe, and more.

 For participants under 18 years, apply here